marwaneber/Laravel-Vue-Test/README.md

 5. Execute `npm run dev` to build project assets
 6. Execute `php artisan serve` to run the project in your browser

+# Important note
+> 📝 I realise this project after 5 days of learning Laravel, I use my NodeJS knwoledge to get into it.
+So I want to express how I am thankful to @NextmediaMa for this challenge 🙏